Devontae Booker Player Prop Bets for NFL Week 9 | New York vs. Las Vegas 11/7/2021

 Matchup vs. Las Vegas

-- Booker will go up against a Raiders squad that allows 131.3 rushing yards per game and is the NFL's 28th-ranked rush defense.
+- The Raiders give up 131.3 yards per game on the ground, the NFL's 28th-ranked rush defense.

-- Booker and the Giants will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns allowed (eight).
+- The Raiders have allowed eight rushing touchdowns, 18th in the NFL.

 Recent Performances

-- In last week's matchup with the Chiefs, Booker ran for 60 yards on 15 carries (averaging four yards per attempt).
+- In last week's outing against the Chiefs, Booker carried the ball 15 times for 60 yards (four yards per attempt).

 Booker's New York Teammates